digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 **Submissions to the Ledger API**

-When you submit a command, and do not explicitly specify a package-id to use, Canton will automatically upgrade the payloads you give to the most recent version of the package that is uploaded on the participant.
+When you submit a command, and do not explicitly specify a package-id to use, Canton will automatically upgrade (or downgrade) the payloads you give to the most recent version of the package that is uploaded on the participant.
 It will also use the most recent implementation of any choices you exercise directly through the Ledger API.
 This behavior can be influenced by